How to book a consultation

 Clinical psychology is the practice of assessment and therapy that is informed by clinical training and experience, as well as current research about what best helps people with difficulties that they may experience over their lifespan.
 These often include concerns about anxiety, mood, and stress, health related concerns (e.g., gastrointestinal problems, chronic pain or chronic fatigue), alcohol and other substance use or loss of control of other behaviours (i.e., gambling, eating, sex).
 Other common concerns are to do with relationships, intimacy, or sexuality.
 Assessment and therapy appointments involve sitting down to talk in a quiet and private setting.

 Assessment involves getting to know more about you and the reasons you are requesting assistance.
 This stage may take one or several appointments depending on the complexity of your concerns, and involves a 'bio-psycho-social' approach meaning that a broad consideration is given to you and your experiences.
 This can include biological factors, early adverse experiences or trauma, medication use, alcohol and other substance use, health conditions, nutritional and lifestyle impacts, cognitive, emotional, and behavioural experiences, social and relationship contributions, and religious/spiritual and cultural considerations.
-At the end of assessment some kind of feedback is provided and a suggested approach for targeting your concerns including how many sessions may be required and what would be involved.
+At the end of assessment some kind of feedback is provided and a suggested approach for targeting your concerns including an estimate of many sessions may be required and what would be involved.